 The department head having jurisdiction over the County Division of Real Estate shall review the list of personnel in the Real Estate Division who are required to file an annual financial disclosure affidavit under Article II of Chapter 77 of the Suffolk County Code for the purpose of identifying potential conflicts of interest and to ensure that all Division of Real Property Acquisition and Management personnel comply with the requirements thereof, Article XXX of the Suffolk County Charter and Article XXX of the County Administrative Code, and shall file, on January 31 of each year, with the Clerk of the County Legislature a list of the individuals so determined to be obligated to file said annual financial disclosure affidavit.

-The release of the list of surplus real estate parcels to be placed on the County auction block and offered for sale to the highest bidder at public auction, or as a direct sale to adjacent owners, shall be done by the County Division of Real Estate in such a manner so as to ensure that no one will have access to the list before others, by imposing a single release date for such list, thereby providing all prospective bidders with the same amount of time to conduct a due diligence investigation of such properties.
+The release of the list of surplus real estate parcels to be placed on the County auction block and offered for sale to the highest bidder at public auction, or as a direct sale to adjacent owners, shall be done by the County Division of Real Estate in such a manner so as to ensure that no one will have access to the list before others, by imposing a single release date for such list that is at least 60 days prior to the set auction date, thereby providing all prospective bidders with the same amount of time to conduct a due diligence investigation of such properties.
+Towns and villages shall be mailed a copy of the auction list on the date of release.

 The level of oversight of acquisitions or any interest in real estate to be acquired by the County of Suffolk shall be commensurate with the value and/or complexity of any interest in real estate authorized to be acquired via duly enacted resolution of the County of Suffolk, as follows.